 - The ICR Secure Numeric Font is designed for the convenience area of your check.
 It can be read by the imaging equipment used by many financial institutions. - The Secure Numeric Font should not be used in this area since the reverse image aspect of this font prevents it from being read by this equipment.

-We recommend using both of these fonts on your checks as they are designed to deter check fraud.
+We recommend using both fonts on your checks as they are designed to deter check fraud.
+An example is shown in figures 6.2 and 7.2 later in this guide.

 MicroPrint